daprice/Blender-Auto-Dark-Mode/README.md

-# 🌗 Blender Auto Dark Mode
+# 🌗 Auto Dark Mode for Blender
 This add-on for [Blender](https://www.blender.org) lets you choose separate UI theme presets for light and dark mode and automatically matches the light/dark mode of your operating system.
 If you have your computer automatically switch between light and dark mode throughout the day, this add-on will keep Blender in sync as it changes.

   <img src="screenshot.png" alt="Side-by-side screenshots of Blender on macOS 11, showcasing the &ldquo;White&rdquo; Blender theme to match light mode and the &ldquo;Blender Dark&rdquo; theme to match dark mode." width="800" />